itsvaleriatafoya/itsvaleriatafoya/README.md

 ⚡ Passionate about the intersection between technology, science, art and society!

 🌱 Learning is my #1 hobby.
-Specially when it is about data visualizations, Human centered AI, data science, and books
+Specially when it is about AI, data science, learning itself and books

 🌍 I am currently sharing a little bit of my knowledge to the world through my blogs and projects.